broadinstitute/carmen-analysis/README.md

 2. Open Terminal on your computer.

-3. If you are using a MacOS system, you will need to install the Xcode Command Line Tools.
+3. If your computer are using a macOS system, you need to have the Xcode Command Line Tools installed.
+To check if you already have installed the Xcode Command Line Tools on your macOs system, run the following command: ``xcode-select --version``.

+  * If you have not installed the Xcode Command Line Tools, you will get an error message as follows: ``xcode-select: note: no developer tools were found at '/Applications/Xcode.app', requesting install.
+Choose an option in the dialog to download the command line developer tools.``.
+To install the Xcode Command Line Tools.
 Run the following command in your terminal: ``xcode-select --install``.

 4. Set the current working directory to the location where you want the cloned directory.
 (Use the command ``cd`` to change the path and use the command `ls` to show what files you have available in sub-folders along the file path.)